Go Back Email Link

 • Add powdered sugar, 1 cup at a time, beating well after each.

-• Beat until fluffy and smooth.
+• Beat until fluffy and smooth, about 1-2 minutes.

 • Mix in caramel sauce.